alexa-samples/skill-sample-nodejs-audio-player/multiple-streams/README.md

 - click "Attach Policy"
 - locate and select "DynamoDBFullAccessPolicy" role and click "Attach Policy"

+When done, you are ready to test from the command line, or using the Alexa developer console.

 ```bash
  $ ask simulate -l en-US -t "alexa, open audio player"